 Is The Heat Inducing Your Eczema?

 As warmer temperatures arrive, your outdoor activities increase.
 While the sunshine and exercise is wonderful for your and your family’s health, there are several skin concerns to keep in mind.
-If your child has eczema, you may see that the heat of the summer months is inducing their eczema.
+If your or your child have eczema, you may find yourself wondering is the heat inducing your eczema?

 What Is Heat Induced Eczema?